 Alley cropping is the planting of rows of trees or shrubs wide enough to create alleyways within which agronomic or forage crops are planted or produced.

-- Reduces soil erosion when it is established in sloping areas thereby improving water quality.
+Reduced soil erosion.
+Especially when established in sloping areas, alley cropping can slow erosion, thereby improving water quality.

-- Reduces the use of chemical fertilizers and pesticides.
-Weeds are better controlled as well as the increased nutrient flow improving the soil fertility without the use of fertilizers.
+Reduced use of chemical fertilizers and pesticides.
+Weeds are better controlled, and increased nutrient flow improves soil fertility without the use of fertilizers.

-- Minimizes nitrogen leaching hence improving water quality.
+Minimized nitrogen leaching.
 Nitrogen leached beyond the cropping root zone is often captured by the deeper tree root systems.
+Minimizing this leaching improves water quality.

-- Compatibility of trees and shrubs with crops to make sure competition for water, nutrients, and light is minimized
+- Compatibility of trees and shrubs with crops to minimize competition for water, nutrients, and light.

 Alley cropping systems can be designed and established depending on the landowner objectives.
 There are several ways of establishing alley cropping systems: